This post may contain affiliate links. Please read our disclosure policy.

 What kind of ricotta should you use?
 You can use whole or low-fat ricotta.
 I prefer to use whole fat ricotta because it gives them a creamy richness and it’s more flavorful.
 But low fat works just as well.
 Same goes for the milk.
 You can use what you like.
 Whisk everything together until well blended.

-Mix batter and cook pancakes
+Mix batter and cook your lemon ricotta pancakes

 You can top these lemon ricotta pancakes however you like.
-Add some butter and maple syrup on top, add some slices of lemon for presentation and serve some fresh fruit on top or on the side.
-Raspberries, strawberries and blueberries are a wonderful accompaniment to the fresh lemon flavor!
+Add some butter and maple syrup on top, add some slices of lemon for presentation, and serve some fresh fruit on top or on the side.
+Raspberries, strawberries, and blueberries are a wonderful accompaniment to the fresh lemon flavor!

-Tips for making lemon ricotta pancakes
+Tips for making the best lemon ricotta pancakes

 - Use a measuring cup for evenly round pancakes.
 This helps to make sure the pancakes are all even so they stack nicely and evenly.
 It also helps you control the pouring situation for the pancakes.